Kingsgrove

 AreaSearch analysis of residential development drivers sees Kingsgrove recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Kingsgrove has averaged approximately 56 new dwelling approvals per year over the past five financial years, totalling an estimated 283 homes.
-As of FY-26, 42 approvals have been recorded.
-On average, 0.4 new residents are associated with each dwelling constructed annually between FY-21 and FY-25.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers shows Kingsgrove averaged approximately 56 new dwelling approvals per year over the past five financial years, totalling an estimated 283 homes.
+As of FY-26, 43 approvals have been recorded.
+Historically, from FY-21 to FY-25, there has been an average of 0.5 new residents per year per dwelling constructed.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development